 At Cyanite we believe that state-of-the-art technology shouldn’t be exclusive to big tech companies.
 We build Cyanite to support players in the music industry to make a smooth transition into the age of AI.
-Besides our web app, our API is an integral part of that.
-It aims at production music libraries, publishers and digital music stores to level up their databases.
+Besides our web app, our music analysis API is an integral part of that.
+It aims at production music libraries, publishers, and digital music stores to level up their databases.

 Here you can find the API’s full documentation: https://api-docs.cyanite.ai/

 The analysis takes seconds and includes a variety of classifiers.
 The search provides the option of searching for a specific song and finding tracks by a reference track or keywords.
 The user can analyze tracks from the Library or Spotify.
 You can create crates for particular customers, provide a list of augmented keywords, and retrieve brand values.
 With this in-depth information, the user gets a clear understanding of a song and can quantify the effect of music.